aryzing/bun-mock-fetch/README.md

 });
 ```

 Each call to `mockFetch` defines a new mock.
-At most one mock is used,, with each mock taking precendece over previously defined mocks.
+At most one mock is used, with each mock taking precendece over previously defined mocks.

 By default, requests that aren't matched against any mock definitions are forwarded to the native built-in fetch.
-This behavior can be modified using `setIsUsingBuiltInFetchFallback()`.
+This behavior can be modified with `setIsUsingBuiltInFetchFallback()`.

 To clear the mocks and restore original built-in fetch,